ApprenticeAI/frapy/docs/topics/leaks.rst

 Leaks without leaks
 ===================

-Sometimes, you may notice that the memory usage of your Scrapy process will only increase, but never decrease.
-Unfortunately, this could happen even though neither Scrapy nor your project are leaking memory.
+Sometimes, you may notice that the memory usage of your Frapy process will only increase, but never decrease.
+Unfortunately, this could happen even though neither Frapy nor your project are leaking memory.
 This is due to a (not so well) known problem of Python, which may not return released memory to the operating system in some cases.
 For more information on this issue see: